Kawasaki Ninja 1000 Review

 Storage Space and Safety Features

 Kawasaki has smartly incorporated bag hooks in passenger foot peg brackets.
 The twin headlights of this bike provide you bright view of roads when you drive at night and callipers at both ends ensures your safety while braking.

 The bike features fully adjustable 41mm inverted front forks and mono shock with swing arm at the back.
 The braking system of Ninja 1000 is similar to Z1000.
 It features dual petal disc brakes of 300mm at its front while it has a single rear petal disc brake of 250mm.
 The bike will also have optional ABS system.

 The addition of full fairing has affected the ride and handling of this bike.
 The bike has a wheelbase of 1440mm similar to Z1000 as these both bikes are based on the same frame.
 The high speed stability of this bike is considerably better than Z1000 thanks to its full fairing which improves the aerodynamics of this bike.
 The suspension and braking system of Ninja 1000 properly holds this bike on road while its fatty tyres never allow this bike to loose contact with roads.
 The slow speed stability of this bike is not better than Z1000 due to its additional weight.
 The bike handles brilliantly at high speeds but it takes time to settle in city traffic.
 The suspension system easily takes the weight of this bike and gives you stress free confident rides.

-Kawasaki Ninja 1000 will be competing with bikes like Honda CBR1000RR and Yamaha FZ1 Fazer in India.
-The bike may cost you around INR 10-11 lakhs in India.
+Kawasaki Ninja 1000 would be competing with bikes like Honda CBR1000RR and Yamaha R1 in India.
 It’s a premium sports bike which has the potential to impress you with its powerful performance, aerodynamic design and modern features.
 Moreover, the bike offers superior quality of ride and handling.
 Everything seems in the favour of this bike and it may become a tough challenge for other established players.